 Locust trees are hardy and fast-growing members of the pea family (Fabaceae) that grow well in various environments.
 Each season, a locust tree shows off different distinguishing features that make them easier to sponsor.
 Different species have additional features that make them unique and easier to identify, like the range of their size and their variety of colors.

-Identify locust trees (Robinia spp.) by their pendant clusters of fragrant, sweet pea-shaped flowers, which are usually white or pink.
+In the spring, identify locust trees by their pendant clusters of fragrant, sweet pea-shaped flowers, which are usually white or pink.
 And keep an eye out for sharp, straight or forked spines and by their feathery, pinnately compound leaves.
 Several species of locust trees grow wild in North America and are used for landscaping.
 You can tell them apart from each other by the tree's size, the color of its flowers, the shape and color of the pods, and the structure and location of the thorns.
-Some species have horticultural cultivars.

 New Mexico Locust

-Tell bristly locust (Robinia hispida, hardy in USDA zones 6 through 11) from other locusts by the conspicuous bristles on the rachis, or stem, of the compound leaves and on the branches and seed pods.
+You can tell bristly locust (Robinia hispida, zones 5-8) from other locusts by the conspicuous bristles on the rachis, or stem, of the compound leaves and on the branches and seed pods.
 It is a shrub to small tree usually 6 to 10 feet tall and wide.
 The showy spring flowers are rosy pink and fragrant and followed by reddish-brown, bristly, flat seedpods.
 Native to the southeastern United States, it is invasive in some areas.